 Tracking SG&A ratio over time allows us to predict future expenses and take some steps in case of their fast increase.
 It’s clear that the lower this ratio is, the better it’s for the company.
 SG&A ratio is compared to the average benchmark in the industry, because this indicator varies a lot.

 For example, the SG&A ratio for manufacturers can be around 20% of revenue, while in healthcare it can be up to 50% of revenue.
 Reducing costs is never complete without attempts to minimize SG&A expenses.
-According to the Deloitte article “Selling, General & Administration (SG&A) Cost Reduction Focus”, finding ways to lower SG&A expenses goes a long way toward cutting overall expenses.
+According to the Deloitte article “Selling, General & Administration (SG&A) Cost Reduction Focus”, finding ways to lower SG&A costs goes a long way toward cutting overall expenses.
 Those who succeeded in such attempts advise to focus on the following points:

 - Reassign staff from transactional to more value-added work, like planning, decision support and business, performance management;